A question that gets asked a lot in affiliate marketing is whether or not niche sites still work.

 Weave in affiliate links to help monetise your site.

 And keep working at it – websites are taking longer and longer to rank.
 That’s unlikely to change in the future except that it may stretch from the current “it’s a long time” to something like “it seems to take forever”.

 But you can be certain that if you do nothing, nothing is likely to happen.

 So pick a niche and dive in.

 Then keep your new site reasonably active with new content on a reasonably regular basis.
 And, yes, I’m being vague about precise numbers because you need to work out what’s best for you.
 If once a week means you do something, that’s good.
 If it’s once a day, I personally think that’s better.
 If it’s once in a blue moon then that’s almost certainly not enough unless you’re creating epic pages that stretch into the tens of thousands of words and would rival a Kindle book.

 But above all else, start.

-Because – despite what they hyped up sales pages and emails will try to convince you – that’s the only way to find out whether niche sites (or anything else) will work for you.
+Because – despite what they hyped up sales pages and emails will try to convince you – that’s the only way to find out whether niche sites and affiliate marketing (or anything else) will work for you.